-The two control parameters for our experiments are the area fraction $\phi$ and the flux rate $F$. $\phi$ is the fraction of the area occupied by oil droplets, which is calculated based on the 2D image.
-We take a total of 45 data sets with $0.83 \leq \phi \leq 0.99$ and $0.0001 \leq F \leq 0.02$~ml/hr.
+One of our main control parameters is the area fraction $\phi$ occupied by oil droplets, as measured from our image analysis. $\phi$ is somewhat controllable by what we put into the sample chamber: ahead of time, we prepare bulk emulsion samples at different 3D volume fractions.
+All our reported $\phi$ in this paper are the measured values from the image analysis.
 From the post-processed images, we observe that $\phi$ has only minimal fluctuations during an experiment, with a relative standard deviation no more than $0.5 \%$.
 These fluctuations are primarily due to the finite field of view, with $\phi$ changing when droplets flow in and out.
-In flowing suspensions of solid particles there can be a self-filtration effect \cite{haw04}, but in our data the mean area fraction as a function of time has no monotonic ascending and thus there is no self-filtration.
+In flowing suspensions of solid particles there can be a self-filtration effect \cite{haw04}, but we see no evidence of this (which would be signaled by a monotonic increase of $\phi$).
+Additionally, we look for water flow relative to the emulsion droplets \cite{fFairbrother1935,fBretherton1961} by adding tracer particles to the water for a few cases.
+In every case, the water flows at the same rate as the oil droplets.
+For example, in some situations, the oil droplets cease flowing for a period of time, and during those times the water is also seen to cease flowing.
 There is an additional possible systematic uncertainty for $\phi$ as the apparent size of each droplet depends on the illumination settings of the microscope.